Skip to content

 Pineapple Purps

-Pineapple Purps is another Sativa-dominant hybrid that boasts average THC levels (around 17%).
+Pineapple Purps is another Sativa-dominant hybrid strain that boasts average THC levels (around 17%).
 This hybrid contains Pineapple, Skunk #1, and Cheese, which makes it both balanced and powerful.
 This strain is mainly used to reduce anxiety - also thanks to its energetic and euphoric effects.

 Jack the Ripper